 SQL: SQL: CONVERT TO DELTA parquet.`/delta_sample/clicks`

-Partition data: Delta Lake supports partitioning of tables.
-In order to speed up queries that have predicates involving the partition columns, partitioning of data can be done.
+Partition data: Delta Lake supports the partitioning of tables.
+To speed up queries that have predicates involving the partition columns, partitioning of data can be done.

 CREATE TABLE clicks (